gytterberg/technical-interview-prep/algorithms/3-data-structures/technical-communication.md

   tree?
 Explain WHY that is the case and what it means.
 - What are collisions in a hash table?
 Name a couple ways that we can resolve these collisions.
 How can we avoid collisions in the first place?
+- Design the database schema for an app or service you use frequently.
+Pay particular attention to how tables are associated (one-to-one, one-to-many, many-to-many) and think about data types.
+The instructor or fellow should demonstrate doing so with a simple schema (3-5 tables) on a whiteboard before having students do so on their own.

 # Thanks

 Thanks to the following contributors to this page:
+- Corey Greenwald
 - Geoff Bass
 - Karen Macpherson